 You can find more information about this course in the programme specification.
 Optional modules are usually available at levels 5 and 6, although optional modules are not offered on every course.
 Where optional modules are available, you will be asked to make your choice during the previous academic year.
 If we have insufficient numbers of students interested in an optional module, or there are staffing changes which affect the teaching, it may not be offered.
 If an optional module will not run, we will advise you after the module selection period when numbers are confirmed, or at the earliest time that the programme team make the decision not to run the module, and help you choose an alternative module.

 Theatre at Middlesex is practice-based study and the majority of your study will be through practice-led sessions or workshops.
-The practice-based learning could take the form of acting and designing or discussion, talking and writing.
+The practice-based learning could take the form of acting and performing tasks or projects, discussion and writing.

 This course is assessed 100% on coursework and usually breaks down to 70% practical presentation and 30% documentation.
 You are observed in classes, rehearsals and performances, as well as through your documentation, written submissions and discussions.
 This is a two-way discussion, between you and your tutor(s) and in some modules an interview/discussion may form part of the Assessment Task or Activity.